-The ages that a child is required to attend school are provided in Minn.
+The ages a child is required to attend school are provided in Minn.
 Stats.
 120A.22, subd.
 5, and 260C.007, subd.
 19. They include:

 - Children under age 7 enrolled in half-day or full-day kindergarten are subject to mandatory attendance requirements and must receive instruction. - A parent may withdraw a child from school for good cause by notifying the district as provided under Minn.
 Stat.
 120A.22, subd.
 6 (c).
-Good cause includes, but is not limited to, enrollment of a pupil in another school, or the immaturity of a child.

-- Every child between 7 and 17 years of age must receive instruction.
-If a child is not enrolled in school and is required to be, that would qualify as a screened in report. - Students age 17 are also required to attend school unless legally withdrawn.
-The steps to legally withdraw a student at age 17 are outlined in Minn.
+Good cause includes, but not limited to, enrollment of a pupil in another school, or the immaturity of child. - Every child between 7 and 17 years of age must receive instruction.
+If a child is not enrolled in school and is required to be, that would qualify as a screened in report. - Students age 17 are required to attend school unless legally withdrawn.
+Steps to withdraw a student legally at age 17 are outlined in Minn.
 Stat.
 120A.22, subd.
-8. A student and parent or guardian must: - Attend a meeting with school personnel to discuss educational opportunities available to students, including alternative education opportunities. - o Sign a written notice of intention to withdraw a child from school.
+8. A student and parent or guardian must: - Attend a meeting with school personnel to discuss educational opportunities available to students, including alternative education opportunities. - O Sign a written notice of intention to withdraw a child from school.

-The statutory standards for school attendance are provided in Minn.
+See statutory standards for school attendance in Minn.
 Stat.
 260C.007, subd.
 19, stated in terms of limits allowed for unexcused absences, which are:

-- Unexcused absences for seven days for a child in elementary school - Absences of one or more class periods on seven school days if a child is in middle, junior high or high school - Those 17 years of age are held to the same standards as middle and junior high school students, unless a student has been lawfully withdrawn from school.
+- Unexcused absences for seven days for child in elementary school - Absences of one or more class periods on seven school days if child is in middle, junior high or high school - Those 17 years of age have the same standards as middle and junior high school students, unless lawfully withdrawn from school.

-When an agency is open for child protection services, including assessment, investigation, or case management, additional reports of absences received by the agency beyond the seven days for a child in elementary school or one or more class periods on seven school days if a child is in middle, junior high or high school should be added to the existing total and not initiate a new report.
-For example, if a child has seven unexcused absences and a new report is made of an additional unexcused absence, a child would be considered to have eight unexcused absences.
-When an agency has an existing child protection workgroup open and reports continue to be made that the child has unexcused absences beyond the threshold of seven days for a child in elementary school or one or more class periods on seven school days if the child is in middle, junior high or high school, those reports may be screened in and referred to the open child protection assessment or case management workgroup.
-If there is not a current open child protection assessment, investigation, or case management workgroup for educational neglect, that new report initiates a new assessment or investigation assuming it meets criteria.
+When an agency has an open child protection service, including assessment, investigation, or case management, additional reports of absences beyond the thresholds above seven days for a child in elementary school or one or more class periods on seven school days if a child is in middle, junior high or high school should beare added in the existing total, and does not initiate a new report.
+If a child has seven unexcused absences and a new report is made of an additional unexcused absence, child will have eight unexcused absences.

+When an agency has an existing child protection workgroup open and receives additional reports that a child has unexcused absences beyond the thresholds above, reports are screened in and referred to open child protection assessment or case management workgroup.
+If there is not a current open child protection assessment, investigation, or case management workgroup for educational neglect, that new report initiates a new assessment or investigation, assuming it meets criteria.

-In situations where a school has excused multiple absences and/or the caregiver reports that a child is out due to repetitive undocumented illness, it may be necessary to gather more information from the school.
-Communicating with the school support staff (school caseworker, counselor or nurse), or school administrator (principal, assistant principal, dean), may be needed to inquire how absences are impacting educational progress, and if there are specific developmental needs of a child.
+In situations where a school has excused multiple absences and/or caregiver reports that a child is out due to repetitive undocumented illness, it may be necessary to gather more information from the school.
+Communicating with the school support staff (school caseworker, counselor or nurse), or school administrator (principal, assistant principal, dean), may be needed to inquire how absences are affecting educational progress, and if there are specific developmental needs of a child.
 A school may require a doctor's note or documentation of a chronic medical condition to continue to excuse absences.